 Get the pneumonia vaccine.

 The most common complication of the flu is pneumonia, and you can help guard against it and other dangerous infections by getting the pneumonia shot.
-The CDC recommends that all people over 65 get at least one pneumonia vaccine, while those with chronic conditions should get two different pneumonia shots, at least a year apart.
+The CDC recommends that all people over 65 get the pneumonia vaccine.

 Contact your doctor at the first sign of symptoms.